The64thGamer/cheeseepedia/content/sf09vyfwmlt1puxp/content.md

 ## History

-In 1981, PTT opened their first Charlie Cheese's in [Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)] with a [Portrait / Shelf Stage].
+In 1981, PTT opened their first Charlie Cheese's in [Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)] with a [Cyberamics Portrait Shelf].
 The name was changed from Chuck to Charlie due to Chuck meaning 'throw up' in Australian.
 The Cavil Location closed in 1982.
 Another location opened the same year in [Carina, Queensland, Australia] with a [Cyberamics Balcony Stage].
 The location closed around 1984 to 1986, making Charlie Cheese's defunct.

 ## Merchandise